mienaikoe/ziyu/Lore/Notes.md

 - "We know truth not only by reason but also by heart" <- what?

 - Embalming in salt - salt graves

+- Make it clear Lissa has died before

 ### Part 3